 - Illegal activity: Did you earn money selling drugs or a stolen car this year?
 (Please don’t answer that.)
 The IRS wants to know about it.
 So do your local police.

-- Alimony: This counts as income in the eyes of the IRS.
+- Alimony: Depending on the year of your divorce, this counts as income in the eyes of the IRS.
 (Child support is different.
 Keep reading.)

 What You Don’t Have to Count as Income for Tax Purposes

 Back to that reader question … here are a few things you don’t have to report as taxable income:

 - Olympic medals and prizes: Headed to the Olympics or Paralympics sometime soon?
 Thanks to a 2016 law under former President Obama, you won’t pay taxes on the spoils if you win.